 - A person deficient in intellect; one who acts absurdly, or pursues a course contrary to the dictates of wisdom; one without judgment

-- It is quite interesting that the very reason used to deny the existence of God, are used in Bible to prove its existence.
+- It is quite interesting that the very reason used to deny the existence of God, is used in the Bible to prove its existence.

 - According to Bible, It is a matter of reason, common sense, intellect and judgment to believe in God.
 Only those who lack these basic characteristics can deny God!

-- Psalm 14 describes the consequences of “World without God”.
-It is interesting that Psalm 53 is identical to this Psalm. (probably, to drive the point home)
+- Psalm 14 describes the consequences of a “World without God”.
+It is interesting that Psalm 53 is identical to this Psalm. (probably, repetition is to drive the point home).

 - Jesus depicted the picture of ‘Rich Fool’ who thought to, “take life easy; eat, drink and be merry.
 But God said to him, “You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?”
 (Luke 12:18-20)

 - Paul also illustrated the consequence of deliberate denial of God in Romans.
 (Romans 1:21-23)

 - “For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 Although they claimed to be wise, they became fools…” (Romans 1:21-22)